 Fees quoted are per annum and are subject to an annual increase.

-Entry Requirements for 2014 Entry
+Entry Requirements 2016/7

 - BTEC Level 3 Extended Diploma DDD in a related subject.

-- International Baccalaureate Diploma 35 points.
+- International Baccalaureate Diploma 30 points.

-- Access to Higher Education Diploma Complete and pass a related subject Access course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
+- Access to Higher Education Diploma Complete and pass a related subject Access course with 45 credits at Level 3 with Merit in all units.

-Please check our Admissions pages for more information on other factors we use to assess applicants within our grade range as well as our full GCSE requirements and accepted equivalencies in place of GCSE’s.
+GCSE Mathematics grade C and GCSE English grade C are also required.Please check our Admissions pages for more information on other factors we use to assess applicants within our grade range as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.

 International and EU Entry Requirements

-If your country is not listed here please contact Admissions
+If your country or institution is not listed or if you are not sure whether your institution is eligible, please contact Admissions

 English Language Requirements